Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 Cons:

-- Mesh ventilation is adequate but not exceptional
+- Mesh ventilation is fine, but not outstanding

-Best for: Style-conscious owners, multi-use scenarios (car and plane), urban travel.
+Best for: Style-conscious travelers, dual-use scenarios, and urban commuters.

 Airline Size Requirements: A Quick Reference

-Carrier dimensions vary by airline.
-Here are common under-seat maximums for economy class:
+Carrier dimensions change constantly.
+Here are the common under-seat maximums for economy class right now:

 - American Airlines: 18 x 11 x 11 inches